Growing Australian native daisies by colour and climate - Minimalist Gardener

 Growing Australian native daisies by colour and climate

-Australia is home to hundreds of native daisies, many of which are incredibly tough, long-flowering and well suited to modern gardens, including small urban spaces, pots and dry climates.
-Grouping them by colour not only makes them easier to design with, it also reveals just how varied and beautiful our native flora really is.
+Australia is home to hundreds of its own daisies, many of which are incredibly tough and long-flowering.
+This guide groups them by colour, which not only makes them easier to design with but reveals just how varied and beautiful this corner of our native flora really is.

-Growing Australian native daisies by colour > Minimalist Gardener > News and Resources
+Growing Australian native daisies by colour — Minimalist Gardener

 Shop Tools for Australian Gardeners